rstefanov321/Password_Manager/README.md

 Update from 11.01, new features added:
 - Search function that goes through a JSON file and fetches the email and password details for a given website.
 - Error handling messages for missing JSON file or missing data in the existing JSON file.

+The upgrade has the goal of showing how the Error/Exception Handling keywords try/except/else/finally work.